 I am a qualified and experienced Person-Centred Counsellor (MBACP) and Embodied-Relational Therapist.
-I offer short and long term support to individuals online and in-person from my home in South Bristol.
+I offer support to individuals online and in-person from St Werburghs Community Centre and outdoor spaces.
 I am an experienced practitioner who has helped many people through challenging life events and overwhelming feelings.

 At the heart of my work lies deep compassion and respect for every individual.
 I know that each of us goes through hard times in our lives and that these can lead to us feeling trapped, overwhelmed, hopeless and lost.
 Counselling can help you to understand your feelings better and change the things in your life that no longer serve you.

 Starting counselling can feel difficult, but giving yourself the time you need to process and heal is the most valuable gift you will ever give yourself.